dbs700/dbs700.github.io/content/post/2023-01-09-understanding-ai-maturity-level-in-organization-from-zero-to-mlops-hero/index.md

 The adoption of continuous software engineering practices, like DevOps, has allowed organizations to quickly deploy new features as they are developed, leading to more frequent updates to their systems.
 With a growing interest in applying these practices to the rapid deployment of machine learning features, majority started using MLOps terminology.

-So whats is MLOps and why we need it?
+### MLOps definition

 The term MLOps can be defined as “the extension of the DevOps methodology to include Machine Learning and Data Science assets as first-class citizens within the DevOps ecology” Source: MLOps SIG.
 [1]

 While this statement is true, we're still missing few important concepts.
 More detailed explanation were mentioned in "Machine Learning Operations (MLOps): Overview, Definition, and Architecture" paper [2]:

->MLOps (Machine Learning Operations) is a paradigm, including aspects like best practices, sets of concepts, as well as a development culture when it comes to the end-to-end conceptualization, implementation, monitoring, deployment, and scalability of machine learning products.
+MLOps (Machine Learning Operations) is a paradigm, including aspects like best practices, sets of concepts, as well as a development culture when it comes to the end-to-end conceptualization, implementation, monitoring, deployment, and scalability of machine learning products.
 Most of all, it is an engineering practice that leverages three contributing disciplines: machine learning, software engineering (especially DevOps), and data engineering.
 MLOps is aimed at productionizing machine learning systems by bridging the gap between development (Dev) and operations (Ops).
 Essentially, MLOps aims to facilitate the creation of machine learning products by leveraging these principles: CI/CD automation, workflow orchestration, reproducibility; versioning of data, model, and code; collaboration; continuous ML training and evaluation; ML metadata tracking and logging; continuous monitoring; and feedback loops.

 This is more precise explanation that covers majority of the items from MLOps lifecycle.
-But before starting the creation of MLOps, it's better to review the organization's Data Science/ML/AI maturity level.
+But before starting thinking of MLOps, it's better to review the organization's Data Science/ML/AI maturity level.

 In Microsoft AI Maturity and organizations Understanding AI maturity paper written by Eric Charran – Chief Architect Data & AI and Steve Sweetman – Director AI Programs, they explained the most important factors and milestones of the company maturity level evolution.
 [3]